-Let's assume you've just released new custom plans during a discount season but want to announce them in a subtle manner.
-And, you decided to utilize a hotspot for this.
+Let's assume you've just released new custom plans during a discount season but want to announce them subtly.
+And you decided to utilize a hotspot for this.

-Type in the text onto the tooltip in the middle of the page.
-On this hotspot we embed a directory link to the text too.
+Type the text onto the tooltip in the middle of the page.
+On this Hotspot, we embed a directory link to the text too.

-See the default beacon on the screen near the highlighted area, if we hover over the beacon, the tooltip reveals its content.
-If we click onto the bit with the link, it'll open as a new tab.
+See the default beacon on the screen near the highlighted area; if we hover over it, the tooltip reveals its content.
+If we click on the bit with the link, it'll open as a new tab.

-You can design the ways how your hotspot functions.
-We’ll use the chrome extension for this.
+You can design the ways how your Hotspot functions.
+Again, we'll use the Chrome Extension for this.

-To set a behavior for a hotspot’s appearance and disappearance, switch to the appearance tab.
+To set behavior for a Hotspot's appearance and disappearance, switch to the interaction tab.

-In the below image, the hotspot is set to be shown when its beacon takes a click and hides when the cursor is moved away.
+In the below image, the Hotspot is shown when its beacon takes a click and hides when the cursor is moved away.

-Here, you can make it pulsing, change the size and color, adjust its location on the page and do many more.
+Here, you can make it pulsing, change the size and color, adjust its location on the page, and do much more.

-Click on its name, see the hotspot you want to release and go to its settings page.
+Click on its name or gear icon and go to its settings page.

 Important: Container is the JS code that should be embedded on your web platform to integrate it with UserGuiding.
-The pages in which you want to show onboarding contents, such as hotspots, must contain this code.
+The pages where you want to show onboarding content, such as Hotspots, must contain this code.